viirtualp1/LifeState/README.md

-# Nuxt 3 Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+# Life State
+Life State - is a test automation based on the David Burns system, taken from the book:
+"Anxiety Therapy.
+How to deal with fears, anxieties and panic attacks without medication."

+## Development information

-## Setup
+### Setup

 Make sure to install the dependencies: